PLANET V PLATFORM SERVICES - BUYER TERMS AND CONDITIONS

-15.7 The Customer shall not assign or subcontract any of its rights or obligations under the Terms without our prior written consent.
-We may subcontract any of its rights or obligations under the Terms without Customer’s consent.
+15.6 Buyer shall not assign or subcontract any of its rights or obligations under the Terms without our prior written consent.
+We may subcontract any of our rights or obligations under the Terms without Buyer’s consent subject to Buyer’s right to object to subprocessors set out in clause 6.12(d).
 Each party which subcontracts under these Terms shall remain primarily liable for all acts and omissions of its subcontractors.

 16. GOVERNING LAW AND JURISDICTION

 The Terms and any disputes, claims and obligations arising out of or in connection with them or their subject matter or formation (including any non-contractual disputes or claims) shall be governed by and construed in accordance with English law and the parties hereby irrevocably submit to the exclusive jurisdiction of the English courts.